MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 ```

 ### -MeetingChatEnabledType
 Specify if users will be able to chat in meetings.
-Possible values are: Disabled, Enabled.
+Possible values are: Disabled, Enabled and EnabledExceptAnonymous.

 ```yaml
 Type: String